spiceai/terraform-provider-spiceai/README.md

 # Terraform Provider for Spice.ai

-This Terraform provider allows you to manage [Spice.ai](https://spice.ai) resources including apps, app configurations, and deployments.
+This Terraform provider allows you to manage [Spice.ai Cloud](https://spice.ai) resources including apps and deployments.

 ## Requirements